bitwarden/help/_articles/organizations/import-to-org.md

 - [Import from Google Chrome]({% link _articles/importing/import-from-chrome.md %})

 For a full list of supported formats, see [Supported Formats](#supported-formats).

-{% callout info %}
-If you're importing from one Bitwarden Vault to another Bitwarden Vault, or if your format is not listed, [Condition a Bitwarden .csv or .json](https://bitwarden.com/help/article/condition-bitwarden-import/#for-your-organization).
-{% endcallout %}

 ## Import to your Organization